judka-uriel/uriel-book/uriel_en.md

 them, and therefore they chose precisely that path in order to undergo a trial, and by overcoming evil inclinations, to receive a reward for it.

-In Tehilim [11:5](https://www.sefaria.org/Psalms.11.5) it is said:
+In Tehillim [11:5](https://www.sefaria.org/Psalms.11.5) it is said:
-“G‑d tests the righteous”, and the midrash Bamidbar Rabbah [15:12](https://www.sefaria.org/Bamidbar_Rabbah.15.12) explains that G‑d does not raise a person to a higher level without examination and trials.
+“G‑d tests the righteous”, and the midrash Bamidbar Rabbah [15:12](https://www.sefaria.org/Bamidbar_Rabbah.15.12) explains that G‑d does not raise a person to a higher level without exams and trials.

 This teaches that for a person's development from the lowly to the elevated level, each must undergo trials independently, taking the fulfillment of commandments